crispgm/crispgm.com/site/_docs/about.md

 ---
 <div class="page-title">About</div>

 Hello, I am David Zhang ([resume](https://crispgm.com/resume/){:target="_blank"}), a.k.a crisp or crispgm on the internet.
-I am a software engineer specialised in fullstack web development.
-I make web product in the right and swift way, with systematic methodology and great tools chain all the time.
+I am a software engineer of fullstack web development.
+I make web products, and contribute to open source community.
+I write blog posts here, and post photos on Instagram.

 I greatly appreciate minimalism and simplicity.
 I enjoy photography, reading, and coffee.
 And I go to the theater cheering for my idols with **glo-sticks** every weekends.

+{% include buy-me-a-coffee.html %}

 <div class="page-title">Advocation</div>